-How to save a ggplot chart to a file in R
+How to Save ggplot Charts to Files in R with ggsave()

 library(ggplot2)